 If you are in search of your one true love, you may consider taking a personality compatibility test in order to decide on what to look for in a partner.
 It is also called personality love test.

 If you don't take a personality love test, you may run the risk of having trouble selecting a partner (or worse, marrying someone with a conflicting personality).
-Fortunately, there are several tests available that allow you to easily find what to look for in a partner.
+Fortunately, there are several tests available that allow you to find what to look for in a partner quickly.
 Some are more accurate than others, but all of these tests claim to help prevent you from choosing the wrong partner (and regretting it).

 A few prominent tests are described here: